stash86/ft-dashboard/README.md

 # What's available on premium version
 * Ability to filter chart based of date
 * Open Trade table update in background automatically every 1 minute
-* Performance Summary table update in background automatically every 5 minute
+* Performance Summary table and profit chart update in background automatically every 5 minute

 # How to install